-To learn more about SUPC’s Responsible Procurement Group, click here.
+To learn more about SUPC and LUPC’s Joint Responsible Procurement Group, click here.

 SUPC is committed to embedding responsible procurement across all aspects of the procurement process and its wider activities.
 We are also committed to supporting and promoting responsible procurement within our member institutions, within our office and among our staff.
 Our activities aim to address the social, economic and environmental aspects of responsible procurement.

-Specifically, SUPC is committed to ensuring that we implement procedures and policies to support the elimination of human rights abuses in the supply chain, the removal of barriers for SMEs and the protection of the environment.
+Specifically, SUPC is committed to ensuring that we implement procedures and policies to support the elimination of human rights abuses in the supply chain, the removal of barriers for SMEs, the promotion of social value in tenders, and the protection of the environment.

 To learn more about how SUPC is addressing each of the aspects of responsible procurement outlined above, please read our Statements on Modern Slavery, SME Engagement Strategy and our Sustainability Policy which you can find in the selection of public files to the right.

 What is SUPC Doing to Support Responsible Procurement?

 We recognise the importance of responsible procurement in the procurement process, and our significant role in influencing suppliers to undertake more sustainable practices.

 SUPC supports responsible procurement in a number of ways: